 - Individuals or teams of up to four graduate students.
 All participants must be enrolled as a graduate student during spring 2019.
-At least 50 percent of the team must be pursuing an engineering graduate degree.--Each individual or team may submit once per category.
-An individual may submit once as an individual and once as part of a team, per category.
+At least 50 percent of the team must be pursuing an engineering graduate degree.

 - Complete the online entry form and upload your PowerPoint file.

 Submissions will be screened, and top entries will be presented before a panel of judges.
-Finalists will be invited to present at "Engineering 2169" events in spring 2019.
+Finalists will be invited to present at "Engineering 2169" event April 5th.
 The audience will select the winners.